 Interim measures are available in commercial disputes.
-While the Commercial Code only contains two kinds of interim measures (seizure of assets and travel restraint orders), the Mexican Supreme Court has ruled that the parties may also request interim measures aimed to maintain the status quo of a factual situation.
+While the Commercial Code only contains two kinds of interim measures (seizure of assets and travel restraint orders), the Mexican Supreme Court has ruled that the parties may also request interim measures aimed at maintaining the status quo of a factual situation.
 In general terms, the requirements to obtain interim measures are:

-- that in a prima facie basis, the petitioner has a good case;
+- that on a prima facie basis, the petitioner has a good case;

 - urgency; and

-- the issuance of a guarantee for the potential damages that the interim measures may cause to the other party.
+- the issuance of a guarantee for the potential damage that the interim measures may cause to the other party.